turbot/pipes-docs/docs/tenants/connections.md

 ## Deleting Connections

-To permanently delete a connection, navigate to the  **Connections** tab for your organization.
+To permanently delete a connection, navigate to the  **Connections** tab for your tenant.
 From the list, click the connection that you wish to delete.
 From the properties page for the connection, go to the **Settings** tab and click **Delete Connection**.
 You will be prompted to confirm deletion; enter the connection name and click **Delete**.